Self-Calibrated CLIP for Training-Free Open-Vocabulary Segmentation: Method

 \subsection{Self-Adjusting for Semantic Coherence}

 After resolving the anomaly tokens, the model reduces focus on them in the last layer's attention.
-However, a challenge still remains: anomaly tokens have already caused substantial disruption to the other normal tokens in the previous layers, diminishing their local awareness.
+However, a challenge still remains: anomaly tokens have already caused substantial disruption to other normal tokens in the previous layers, diminishing their local awareness.

-To enhance feature discriminability and correlation, some methods~\cite{lan2024proxyclip, wysoczanska2023clipdino} leverage backbones with strong spatial coherence like DINO~\cite{dino}, to provide fine-grained details.
-Although this approach improves performance, it introduces an additional backbone and incurs extra computational costs during either the training or testing phase.
+To alleviate this influence and further enhance feature discriminability and attention correlation, we seek to restore the spatial structure among normal tokens.
+Some existing methods~\cite{lan2024proxyclip, wysoczanska2023clipdino} address this by introducing backbones with strong spatial coherence, such as DINO~\cite{dino} and SAM~\cite{sam}, to provide fine-grained details.
+While effective, these approaches rely on additional backbones and incur extra computational costs during training and inference.

 This motivates us to explore whether such semantic coherence can be uncovered within CLIP itself.
-We begin by visualizing patch similarities, as shown in \Cref{fig:affinity} (top), where we observe the CLIP's last layer performs poorly as expected.
+We begin by visualizing patch similarities, as shown in \Cref{fig:affinity} (top), where we observe that CLIP's last layer performs poorly as expected.
 However, its mid-layer exhibits stronger semantic coherence, comparable to that of DINO.
 To further validate this observation, we quantitatively evaluate all features of CLIP using ROC curve analysis.
-Specifically, using the ADE20K dataset~\cite{ade20k}, we extract patches from each layer $l$ and compute cosine similarity between them to create the similarity map $\mathbf{Simi}^l\in \mathbb{R}^{N \times N}$, defined as $\mathbf{Simi}^l = \frac{\mathbb{X}^{l} \cdot \mathbb{X}^{l}}{\|\mathbb{X}^{l}\| \|\mathbb{X}^{l}\|}$.
+Specifically, we use 2000 images from the ADE20K validation set~\cite{ade20k}.
+For each image, we extract patch-level features at each layer $l$ and compute their cosine similarity to construct the similarity map $\mathbf{Simi}^l\in \mathbb{R}^{N \times N}$, defined as $\mathbf{Simi}^l = \frac{\mathbb{X}^{l} \cdot \mathbb{X}^{l}}{\|\mathbb{X}^{l}\| \|\mathbb{X}^{l}\|}$.
 This similarity map serves as a binary classifier to indicate whether two patches belong to the same category, with patches of the same category labeled as 1 and otherwise 0.
 Each patch's category is determined by majority voting on pixel labels in the segmentation map.
-For comparison, we also evaluate DINO.
 A higher area under the curve (AUC) in ROC analysis reflects better semantic consistency.
 As shown in \Cref{fig:affinity} (bottom left), CLIP's mid-layer features exhibit strong spatial coherence (AUC=0.76), closely matching DINO (AUC=0.77).
 However, CLIP's last-layer features perform much worse (AUC=0.66).